oddlyrestless/oddlyrestless/README.md

-- 👋 Hi, I’m @oddlyrestless
+- 👋 Hi, I’m not restless now
-- 👀 I’m interested in ~~LLMs~~ Time Management
+- 👀 I’m interested in learning time management since im so bad at it
-- 🌱 I’m currently studying for too many things at once
+- 🌱 I’m currently studying too many things at once
-- 📫 How to reach me ... please dont
+- 📫 How to reach me ... idk ping me or smthng

 <!---
 oddlyrestless/oddlyrestless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.